KBcoder2411/Customer-Segmentation/README.md

-RFM Customer Segmentation Using K-Means Clustering This project implements RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior and applies K-Means clustering for customer segmentation.
+RFM Customer Segmentation Using K-Means Clustering:

+This project implements RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior and applies K-Means clustering for customer segmentation.
 This approach is widely used in marketing to identify different customer groups for targeted campaigns.

-Requirements
+Requirements:
 To run the project, ensure you have the following dependencies installed:

 numpy